byuccl/ddr_rowhammer/beam-test/test_scripts/readme.md

 3. Plug in uart for antmicro board into usb hub
 4. Plug ethernet usb dongle into usb hub
 5. Connect ethernet between dongle and board

+## Ethernet setup

+New Dongle id: enxa0cec875a7f9 (a0:ce:c8:75:a7:f9)
+(Note:there is a lost dongle somewhere)

 ## Software setup